Efficient Graph Condensation via Gaussian Process: Experiments

 On the Pubmed dataset, GCGP achieves an average accuracy of 71.4\%, which is competitive with GC-SNTK, achieving 75.7\%, and SGC-based condensation, achieving 76.2\%.
 The method performs strongly with APPNP and KRR, achieving accuracies of 77.0\% and 79.2\%, respectively.
 However, its accuracy with SGC is comparatively lower at 50.9\%.
 Despite this variation, GCGP demonstrates consistent performance across models, reflecting its reliability in diverse scenarios.

 In conclusion, GCGP demonstrates robust generalization performance across all datasets and models.
-Its strong results with KRR suggest its effectiveness in preserving critical graph structures and features.
+Its results suggest its effectiveness in preserving critical graph structures and features.
 Compared to baseline methods, GCGP consistently delivers superior outcomes, making it a reliable approach for graph data condensation in diverse downstream tasks.

 { }